July 29, 2020

 NED: That's tough.
 Somewhere between the helicopters and the spider mites.
 Those black helicopters with their guns are pesty when they're buzzing over your garden.
 That's not as much of an issue anymore but for years they'd just be circling you, taking pictures, and visiting you again in a few days.
 You never knew if they were going to land or what was going to happen.

 NED: We grow a lot of Cookie crosses, the Seed Junkie genetics, a lot of Gelatos and Lemon Kush mints.
 We're doing some Rebel Genetics—Double OG sours.
 There's the White Runts, Georgia Pie, Gary Payton.
 They're ones we've been breeding with for quite a while.
 When we grow clone varieties we like we use them for a few years.
 We're always looking for different traits, terpene profiles, potency.
 Being in California we're on the shoulders of giants in terms of the genetic foundation that's existed here for many years as the place that grows the best cannabis in the world.
-You have the best breeders and the most amazing varieties coming out of these hills, so just being able to test, try all those different things out and working over the years with it and crossing it has been fruitful.
+You have the best breeders and the most amazing varieties coming out of these hills, so just being able to test, try all those different things out, and working over the years with it and crossing it has been fruitful.

 NED: Rapid evolution of social consciousness.
 Everyone seems to be waking up at the same time.
 There's added interest in the therapeutic value of plants.
-Plant based therapies are moving forward through decriminalization and legalization initiatives.
+Plant-based therapies are moving forward through decriminalization and legalization initiatives.

 NED: The IRS is a big challenge.
 Not being able to write anything off.
 You really have to love what you're doing.
 If you talk to anyone in the legal cannabis space, I can guarantee that they were all much better off financially prior to now.
 Most of them have not only not made anything during this transition but they've burned through their savings trying to keep the dream alive.
 Balancing growth and pressure to grow the business while keeping your north star.

 NED: We feel very fortunate.
-Even though it's a challenging space and there's high seas to go through and high mountains to climb, we're lucky.
+Even though it's a challenging space and there are high seas to go through and high mountains to climb, we're lucky.
 There's a lot of people like me and Dennis who had that entrepreneurial spirit and worked hard who just drew the wrong straw and didn't make it.
 Yes, it takes skill and yes, you have to take risks.
 But to say that we're unique, no, there were people doing the same thing we were doing who got locked up and went to Federal Prison for doing exactly what we were doing.
 It's important and super crucial that companies like ours step up and do this and more.
 We have to give back in any way we can.

 NED: At the end of the day, try not to take things too seriously.
 The universe has a way of taking twists and turns on you.
 Once you learn to go with the flow things start manifesting in front of you.
 Put yourself in the right place around good, smart people, and they make you look like a visionary, that's how it works.